On Mother's Day I received an azalea from my Mother-in-law as a gift. I had it

 Can you tell it looks like a brown sponge!

-For those of you who are unfamiliar with oasis cubes, oasis cubes are a
+For those of you who are unfamiliar with oasis cubes, oasis cubes are a general-purpose growing media (foam cubes) for propagating vegetative

 cuttings.
 This foam is use propagating most commonly poinsettias, geraniums,